NodeScriptLang/guides/src/faqs/terms-&-conditions.md

 1. The rights provided under this Clause 4 are granted to the Client only, and shall not be considered granted to any subsidiary or holding company of the Client.

-1.  **PCI COMPLIANCE**

-1. The Client warrants that if its use of the Services includes the receipt, transfer, processing, transmission, maintenance, storage, download or access to any PAN Data (“**PAN Data Transaction**”) through the Platform that it will use UBIO’s Vault for each such PAN Data Transaction.

-1. If the Client fails to comply with the terms of clause 5.1, and without prejudice to any other rights or remedies has under these Terms, UBIO may suspend or terminate the Agreement immediately.

-1. The Client acknowledges and accepts that its use of the Vault is without prejudice to the Client’s own obligations to implement and maintain its own PCI-DSS Compliance.

 1.  **AVAILABILITY OF THE SERVICES**